Death and Destruction

 11. If your vehicle is suddenly caught in rising water, what is the recommended action to save your life?

-Listen to a brief audio file about being prepared for a hurricane.
+Watch a brief video about being prepared for a hurricane.

 Stop and Think12.
 What specific actions should you and/or your family take to be prepared for a hurricane?
 Make a specific list that pertains to you and/or your family as residents of, or visitors to, an area that experiences these storms.